-Richie Butler is a leader in the Dallas community in faith, social innovation and business.
-Butler founded Union Cathedral, an independent interdenominational church, in 2002.
-In 2014, he successfully merged Union Cathedral with the historic St. Paul United Methodist Church in downtown Dallas, where he currently serves as the senior pastor.
+Richie Butler ’93 is a leader in both the faith and business communities of the greater Dallas area.
+Butler currently serves as senior pastor at St. Luke “Community” United Methodist Church.
+He previously founded Union Cathedral, an independent interdenominational church, which he successfully merged with the historic St. Paul United Methodist Church in downtown Dallas in 2014.

-In addition to his role as senior pastor, Butler has been responsible for nearly $1 billion in real estate investment activity throughout the United States as a private equity real estate fund manager with Prescott Group.
-His most noted development was Unity Estates, heralded nationally as a model for faith-based community development.
+In addition to his role as a senior pastor at St. Luke’s, Butler has been responsible for nearly $1 billion in real estate investment activity throughout the United States as a private equity real estate fund manager with Prescott Group and CityView.

-Butler was recognized by D CEO as one of the “17 Stars of Tomorrow in Commercial Real Estate” in Dallas; received the SMU Distinguished Alumni Emerging Leader Award; and received the Dallas Bar Association 2017 Martin Luther King, Jr. Justice Award.
-Butler was also named a 2018 Minority Business Leader award honoree by the Dallas Business Journal, and a 2018 SMU Silver Anniversary Mustang (SAM) recipient.
+Butler is the recipient of the 2021 Dallas Business Journal’s Leaders in Diversity Award and the 2021 Collin County Business Alliance Leadership Award.
+He previously received the SMU Distinguished Alumni Emerging Leader Award in 2008 and the Dallas Bar Association 2017 Martin Luther King, Jr. Justice Award.
+He was also named a 2018 Minority Business Leader award honoree by the Dallas Business Journal and a 2018 SMU Silver Anniversary Mustang (SAM) recipient.

-Butler played football for SMU from 1989-1993.
+Butler played football for SMU from 1989 to 1993.
 He holds two bachelor’s degrees from SMU and a master’s in theology from Harvard University.
-He has also done extended studies in Urban Planning at MIT and was the recipient of a Ford Foundation Fellowship to study art history and political science in Europe.
+He has also done extended studies in urban planning at MIT and was the recipient of a Ford Foundation Fellowship to study art history and political science in Europe.

 Butler resides in Dallas with his wife, Neisha, who is a 1993 graduate of SMU, and their two children, Emily and Ford.